TOBi or not TOBi? AI is transforming the customer experience

 Chatbots and AI have been increasingly on the rise to help solve customer service issues.
 What specifically was the problem that TOBi was brought online to solve?

 We’re a large business, and we need to make sure that each customer has the most direct route to the right answer.
-TOBi was introduced to make their lives easier.
+TOBi was introduced to make their lives easier and improve the customer experience.
 If he has the knowledge to help solve the problem quickly, he will.
-And if he hasn’t yet learnt the answer, he will seamlessly hand over to a human advisor.
+And if he hasn’t yet learnt the answer, he will seamlessly hand over to a human adviser.

 Tell us a little bit more about the background of TOBi.
 How does it work and how does it currently approach customer service?